There are two kinds of general meetings that are usually held by associations. These are:

 Members should ensure that the notice is given to the association with sufficient time for the business to be included in the notice calling the next general meeting.

-The quorum is the number of members required to be present in order to conduct a meeting.
+The quorum is the minimum number of members required to be present in order to conduct a meeting.
 No business is to be transacted at any meeting unless a quorum of members entitled to vote is present when the item is being considered at the meeting.

 Under the Model constitution 5 members that are entitled to vote at a general meeting, are required to be present in person to constitute a quorum for the transaction of business at a general meeting.

 The association's constitution should specify the procedure if a quorum is not present at a meeting.
-Under the Model constitution, if a quorum is not present within half an hour of the time appointed for the general meeting:
+Under the Model Constitution, if a quorum is not present within half an hour of the time appointed for the general meeting:

 The association's constitution is required to specify the eligibility of members to vote.